- What If I Fail Level 1 CFA Exam?

 So, take a moment to sympathize with yourself.
 Call your friend with the bad news.
 Moan and groan if you will.
 It’s your privilege of the moment.

-WHAT DO I DO AFTER I FAILED MY CFA EXAM?
+WHAT TO DO IF I FAILED MY CFA EXAM?

 Psychologists say it’s an attribute of a growth mindset to learn from mistakes.
 I think it’s an admirable quality worth following suit.
 You can definitely have a more fruitful CFA exam preparation before your next exam if you choose to learn from your failure.
 All it takes is some introspection.
 An honest self-analysis that unveils your weaknesses and helps you develop your strengths.